learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 As long as whatever is inside the parentheses _evaluates to a value_ — i.e., as long as it's an expression — that value will be logged in the console.

+So now we know two different ways to check the value of an expression in the
+REPL: we can either wrap it in a `console.log` in the code window and press "Run", or we can enter it directly in the console window and hit enter.

 Note that we could also combine the two approaches.
 Go ahead and enter this into the code window and click Run: